pfr-mf6/ImageTrend-DataMart/NFIRS_model.md

-# Initial setup of NFIRS data tables
+# Overview and layout for NFIRS data tables

-We can use the [provided documentation](./static/EliteDataMartGuide.pdf) from ImageTrend to reverse-engineer the "star schema."
-An extracted raw version can be found [here](./static/raw_query_nemsis.sql).
+We can use the [provided documentation](./static/EliteDataMartGuide.pdf) from ImageTrend to reverse-engineer the star schema.
+An extracted raw version can be found [here](./static/raw_query_nfirs.sql).

 The below is a better organized version of that query and is a good starting point for understanding how the tables in DataMart are related.
+We can iteratively chunk this query and group our tables together.
+Before we start, we can ensure that our [dataflow](Dataflow.md) is pulling i the needed tables.

 ```sql
 CREATE VIEW [dbo].[DSV_Elite_Fire_View] AS SELECT Fact_Fire.*